 [17:50] — Dawan talks about the sweet spot in the double diamond, and Amy discusses ways that she provided value.

-[22:22] — How does Amy’s work live on today in terms of the terminology and processes she used, or the impact she had?
+[22:22] — How does Amy’s work live on today in terms of the terms and processes she used, or the impact she had?

 [27:12] — Amy talks about what she learned from her first cohort about what works when supporting innovators.